According to a couple of reports online, Call of Duty 2019 is Modern Warfare 4.

 Though most of these names may not be familiar to casual players, those who followed the early days of Respawn know that a lot of these developers had a major part in the creation of Titanfall, not to mention classic Call of Duty games up to and including Modern Warfare 2.

 It’s certainly interesting that so many Respawn leads would return to their former home now.
-Though we can only speculate, EA’s recent acquisition of Respawn may have something to do with their decision.
+Though we can only speculate, EA’s recent acquisition of Respawn may have had something to do with their decision.

 At the time, EA confirmed that Respawn is working on “a new title in the Titanfall franchise”, alongside the studio’s Star Wars VR projects.